framps/raspiBackupDoc/en/src/hooks-for-own-scripts.md

 ### Hints

-- **Attention:** The extensions run with **root** rights and can therefore and can therefore damage or even destroy the running system in case of errors!
+- **Attention:** The extensions run with **root** rights and can therefore damage or even destroy the running system in case of errors!

 - Both scripts (`pre` and `post`) are not necessary.
   One is sufficient.